SimonXYH/WavepacketLab/README.md

 do many experiment by themselves.

-This was a passion project and my original motivation was simply to see what would happen if I send some Gaussian wave through a double slit potential, in making the simulation, I couldn't help but making it a bit more general so I could handle arbitrary potentials.
+This was a passion project and my original motivation was simply to see what would happen if I send some Gaussian wave through a double slit potential.
+In making the simulation, I couldn't help but making it a bit more general so I could handle arbitrary potentials.
 The main things this project allowed me to do are:
 - to gain intuition on how wavefunction evolves by playing with wavefunction evolving under different potentials
 - to explore different potential geometries (steps, ramps, double slits, etc.)